cmu-delphi/delphi-epidata/docs/api/covidcast.md

 may have comparatively few survey responses.
 We do not report individual county estimates when small sample sizes would make estimates unreliable or would allow identification of respondents, violating privacy and confidentiality agreements.
+Additional considerations for specific signals are discussed in the [source and signal documentation](covidcast_signals.md).

 In each state, we collect together the data from all counties with insufficient data to be individually reported.
 These counties are combined into a single